presto-game-installer/presto/docs/game-md-structure.md

 version: "Game Version" (String)
 lastUpdatedDate: "Date game was last updated [MM/DD/YYYY]" (String)
 gameData: {
-    "downloadPath": "a link to where the game's files are hosted" (String) "downloadFile": "the name of the game's data file to download" (String) }
+    "needsGameData": "true/false if the game needs data files to be installed" (Boolean) "downloadPath": "a link to where the game's files are hosted" (String) "downloadFile": "the name of the game's data file to download" (String) }